- The CCS Browser is an educational tool designed to help the public learn more about CO2 capture and storage

-- Digital In Depth tool now available - CO2 Capture Project Phase Three
+- Digital In Depth tool now available in Media & Resources (Multimedia) section

-CCP (CO2 Capture Project) is a group of major energy companies working together to advance the technologies that will underpin the deployment of industrial-scale CO2 capture and storage (CCS) in the oil & gas industry.
+CCP (CO₂ Capture Project) was a group of major energy companies that worked together to advance the technologies that would underpin the deployment of industrial-scale CO₂ capture and storage (CCS) in the oil & gas industry.